scrussell24/turkey/README.md

 * Ubuntu

 ## TODO
-* It's really raw right now and needs a lot of refactoring (don't judge, please!).
+* It's really raw right now and needs a lot of refactoring (don't judge ;) )
-* Needs some unit testing
+* Needs some unit testing and CI
-* Add wiki alias file
+* Add wiki alias file, should it default to english wikipedia?
-* Feel free to submit any issues
+* Feel free to submit any issues/ideas